Keyboard shortcuts

 price-feed.eursee organism sizingsee organism sizingcommittee + publishers

-almanac (basic service)3–5 membersO(1) per tickcommittee only
+almanac (module)3–5 membersO(1) per tickcommittee only

-ledger confluence3–5 membersO(refunds)committee + each lattice
+ledger composite3–5 membersO(refunds)committee + each lattice

 What this chapter deliberately does not cover

-• Per-confluence wire formats.
+• Per-organism wire formats.
 Same.

 • Organism-specific nuance inside a standalone organism.
 Each organism’s own book covers that.